vuejs-jp/vuefes-2024/apps/web/app/content/en/privacy.md

 The conference handles the following personal information of users

 - Email address
-  - Email address entered on the application form for services involving delivery
   - Email address entered on this website
-  - Email address entered on the application form for sponsors
-  - Email address entered on the application form for CFP
+  - Email address entered on the application form for sponsors, CFP and ticket purchases
-  - Email address entered when purchasing tickets on Peatix
 - Name
-  - Name entered on the application form for sponsors
+  - Name entered on the application form for sponsors, CFP and ticket purchases
-  - Name entered on the application form for CFP
+  - Name entered when creating a name card
-- Address and phone number
-  - Address and phone number entered on the application form for services involving delivery
+- Avatar image
+  - Avatar image uploaded when creating a name card
+- Others
+  - Occupation, age and years of work experience entered when purchaing tickets

 ## Purpose of use of personal information